 Ready to learn by making?
 TR Makers Co. is offering 14 Arts Lead Learning (A.L.L.) half-day classes and 14 Homec style classes (starting in spring 2026) during this 2025-2026 academic school year.

-A.L.L. half-day classes occur on select Fridays for students (ages 5-12).
+A.L.L. half-day classes occur on select Thursdays and Fridays for students (ages 5-12).
 Taking on subjects like Life Science, Literature, Physics, Mathematics, and more, each class will include a multi-disciplinary approach to creative learning, utilizing techniques across multiple art forms such as painting, drawing, sculpture, architecture, literature, dance, drama, and music.

 Additionally, our teachers use a variety of techniques during each lesson to help students of all learning styles to understand and comprehend each area of study.
 Lessons have been designed with specific age ranges and multiple ability levels in mind.